AcademySoftwareFoundation/rez/ADOPTERS.md

 You are also encouraged to fill in and confirm or annotate any of the info in the unofficial [rez adopters spreadsheet](https://docs.google.com/spreadsheets/d/15IUtYIePvQOtIt7W639oOPLsl5qcvB_jJhoyHelhep8/edit#gid=0).

-Thank you help us to understand the rez ecosystem!
-It helps us understand how best to grow and support rez usage in workflows everywhere.
+Thank you for helping us understand the rez ecosystem!
+It helps us determine how best to grow and support usage of rez workflows everywhere.

 ## The List (Alphabetical)